TomOdellSheetMusic/dynephant/README.md

 #Dynephant

-I didn't manage to compile the autoit file, so you have to download [autoit](https://www.autoitscript.com/cgi-bin/getfile.pl?autoit3/autoit-v3-setup.exe) to edit and run the script.
-I will make a new release if I manage to figure that out.
 Chriv said dynephant was broken right now, but i noticed that it still updated my ip address but would bother me every 30 seconds about how it didn't work.
 All I did was replace the error message and set the timer that used to be for the error message to the daemon timer for waiting between checks.